jgaa/restc-cpp/README.md

 # restc-cpp

-This is a minimalistic but still functioning and very fast (at least, that is the intention) HTTP/HTTPS client library in C++.
+This is a small and very fast REST HTTP[S] client library in C++.
+It's designed in the traditional UNIX philosophy to do one thing only, and to do it well.

+Simply said; it transforms the data in a C++ class to Json, and transmits it to a HTTP server.
+It queries a HTTP server using the appropriate URL and query arguments, receives a Json payload, and initializes a C++ object with that data.
+That's it.
+It does not solve world hunger.
+It does not attempts to be a C++ framework.

+You can use it's single components, like the HTTP client to send and receive non-json data.
+You can use the template code that transforms data between C++ and Json fore other purposes - but the library is designed and implemented for the single purpose of using C++ to interact efficiently and effortless with REST API servers.

-It depends on C++14 with its standard libraries and boost.
+Restc-cpp depends only on C++14 with its standard libraries and boost, rapidjson and unittest-cpp.
+Rapidjson is a mature, ultrta-fast, json sax, header-only library.

-It uses boost::asio for IO.
+restc-cpp uses boost::asio for IO.

 The library is written by Jarle (jgaa) Aase, an enthusiastic C++ software developer since 1996.
 (Before that, I used C).